 - > the AFM

 - > the manufacturer's data manual (if any)

 - > other data approved under CASR Part 21 for the purpose.

+- In addition, you must also consider:

-- > the landing distance available - > the pressure altitude and temperature - > the type of runway surface and the runway surface condition - > the gradient of the runway in the direction of the landing - > the wind direction, speed and characteristics - > the landing weather forecast - > the obstacles in the approach flight path and missed approach flight path.
+- > the landing distance available

+- > the pressure altitude and temperature

+- > the type of runway surface and the runway surface condition

+- the gradient of the runway in the direction of the landing

+- > the wind direction, speed and characteristics

+- > the landing weather forecast

+- > the obstacles in the approach flight path and missed approach flight path.